Skip to main content

 What makes Brazil stand out as one of the best places for photography internships though, is the cultural and urban photography opportunities.
 You can explore the bustling streets of Rio de Janeiro and São Paulo, where you’ll find festive events like the world-famous Carnival.
 So, you certainly won’t be wondering how to find good photography locations in Brazil, They’re everywhere you look.

 “I want to learn photography.
 Where do I start?” is a question so many ask.
 Why not learn somewhere you’ve never been before?
-Malawi, known as the “Warm Heart of Africa,” is an ideal location for budding photographers seeking a unique and off-the-beaten-path experience, and it’s especially great for those interested in the impact of humanitarian photography.
+South Africa’s vibrant cultures and dynamic cities provide rich opportunities for documentary and street photography, while the wildlife-rich savannas can help you explore natural subjects.
+With so much visual diversity, interns can build a strong and versatile portfolio in a single location, and it’s especially great for those interested in the impact of humanitarian photography.

-One of the great perks of Malawi’s photography locations is the incredible variety of photo opportunities they offer.
-The friendly and welcoming nature of Malawians makes it easier for interns to engage with the community and capture authentic moments.
-An internship in Malawi offers a blend of natural beauty and cultural depth, perfect for developing a diverse portfolio.
+As an added bonus, friendly and welcoming citizens make it easier for interns to engage with the community and capture authentic moments.
+An internship in South Africa offers a blend of natural beauty and cultural depth, perfect for developing a diverse portfolio.

 Costa Rica is a paradise for nature and wildlife photographers, renowned for its rich biodiversity and commitment to conservation.
 As a global leader in sustainable development, this is where to do photography if you want to document some of the most successful sustainability models on Earth.